 Because I love multitasking, as I'm finishing The Yoga Teacher's Heart Attack, I've also started Love Conquers Dick.
 This is my first fiction attempt.
-It has started with the joys of creating a search engine for B&Bs in the late go-go 1990s.
-Can my heroine triumph over evil innkeepers and a slovenly spouse?
+Giving up a promising financial journalism gig, Samantha and her husband create a search engine for B&Bs in the dial-up 1990s.
+Can she triumph over evil innkeepers and a slovenly spouse?
 Or is she bound for prison?

 Wall Street guru and financial broadcaster flees slovenly spouse, blah marriage and starts afresh in Seattle.
-The darling sequal to Dick.
+Sequel to Dick.